divsmith/chatroom-api/README.md

 Integration tests can be run by importing `postman_integration_tests.json` into Postman.
 Add a `url` environment variable that corresponds to the local base url that the chatroom server is running on, then run the `Chatroom Tests` collection.
+All Postman tests are pre-configured with the appropriate `token` header.

 ## Endpoints
 ### Create User Profile